 4.1: What are Cells?

-A living cell has a plasma membrane, a bilayer of lipids, which separates the watery solution inside the cell, also called cytoplasm, from the outside of the cell.
+A living cell has a plasma membrane, a bilayer of lipids that separates the aqueous solution inside the cell called the cytoplasm from the outside environment.

-Furthermore, a living cell can replicate itself, which requires that it possess genetic information encoded in DNA.
-DNA can be localized to a particular area of the cell, as in the nucleoid of a prokaryotic cell, or it can be contained inside another membrane, such as the nucleus of eukaryotes.
-Eukaryote means "true nucleus."
-The word prokaryote, hence, implies that the cell is from a group which arose before membrane-bound nuclei appeared in the history of life.
+Furthermore, a living cell possesses genetic information encoded in the form of DNA.
+DNA can be localized to a particular cell region, as in the nucleoid of a prokaryotic cell, or it can be contained inside another membrane, such as the nucleus of eukaryotes.
+The word 'eukaryote' means "true nucleus."
+Hence, the word prokaryote implies that these cells existed before membrane-bound nuclei appeared in the history of life.

 Organelles Compartmentalize Eukaryotic Cells